 Train to Become a Phlebotomy Technician Today

-Becoming a phlebotomy technician is easy when you choose U.S. Colleges.
+Becoming a Phlebotomy Technician is easy when you choose U.S. College’s Phlebotomy Training Program.
 Our program is just 16 weeks long and will teach you all the hands-on skills you need to be successful in your entry-level role.
 Classes are offered on an ongoing basis and we have options such as morning, afternoon and evening classes.
 To learn more about our program, please reach out to one of our U.S. Colleges advisors today!